Start9Labs/documentation/site/source/user-manual/upgrade-02.rst

 #.
 On your computer, open up a browser and go to http://embassy.local

 #.
-You will be asked to enter a product key.
+You will be asked to enter your product key.
 This can be located on the bottom of your Embassy if you purchased, or in the repository folder if you built from source.

    .. figure:: /_static/images/setup/migrate0.png
       :width: 60%